rootio/rootio_web/docs/architecture.md

 # Architecture

-The Rootio application holds the database of record for the radio system.
+The RootIO application holds the database of record for the radio system.
 Models are shared with the telephony server, which can be running on the same physical system or separately.
 Currently a symlink between folders ensures that models are kept in sync between applications, but git submodules would also work.